sagarigrandhi/EVA4/README.md

 ### Session 2 - Neural Architecture

-Make one change in the model such that it gets up to 97% within 1 epoch!
+Make one change in the model such that it goes up to 97% within 1 epoch!

 ### Session 3 - Our First Neural Network